-Kati Roll is a popular fast food street kabob, of chicken or egg wrapped in an India paratha bread.
-Originating in Kolkata, it’s popularity is growing in the U.S.
+Kathi Roll is a popular fast food street kabob, of chicken or egg wrapped in an India paratha bread.
+Originating in Kolkata, the kati roll’s popularity is growing in the U.S.

-Indian chai in Kolkata is a sweet, milky tea often served in clay pot cups.
-Pots can be disposed after drinking or you can save yours for a souvenir.
+Indian chai in Kolkata is a sweet, milky tea often served in clay earthen pot cups.
+The clay pots can be disposed after drinking or you can save yours for a souvenir.

 5. Jhal Muri